What is breast cancer?

 If symptoms indicate breast cancer as a possible diagnosis, a doctor will perform a series of diagnostic tests, which may include a physical exam, imaging tests and/or biopsies.

-What are the causes and risk factors of breast cancer?
+What are breast cancer causes and risk factors?

-Breast cancer is caused by a gene mutation which may be inherited or acquired, although the cause of the mutation is unknown.
+Breast cancer is caused by a gene mutation which may be inherited or acquired.
+The cause of the mutation is unknown.
 The risk of developing breast cancer may be affected by some genetic and environmental factors, including:

 - Age at start of menopause